Welcome

 A Local Land Charges Register search should be carried out alongside other pre-contract searches and enquiries, such as:

-• CON29 Enquiries of Local Authority (for planning, highways, and environmental matters)
+• CON29 Enquiries of Local Authority (for planning, highways, proposed schemes, assets of community value, and contaminated land notices)

 • Water and drainage searches